Peroshki/Cellular-Automata-with-Shaders/README.md

 # Cellular Automata with Shaders
 A display of cellular automata done with shaders in Unity.
+Hosted at https://peroshki.github.io/Cellular-Automata-with-Shaders/

 The rulset used for the cellular automata is Brian's Brain.